 He turned his head.
 "No. You didn't hurt me."
 He gave her a strange smile.
 "Just trying to tame the wolf inside."

-"I thought the chip did that?" she teased.
+"I thought the chip did that?"

 "Hope not.
 Was going more for exciting you."
 His hand tangled in her hair.